Te whiwhi i taku pūtea KiwiSaver mō ngā pūtake hauora Getting my KiwiSaver savings for health reasons

 What happens when your withdrawal application is approved

-If your application to withdraw is approved, you can withdraw some, or all, of your funds.
+If your application to withdraw is approved, you can withdraw some, or all, of your savings.
 This includes:

 - your contributions